Call Now

 The police and FBI have elected to utilize the “Public Safety Exception” to the Miranda warnings requirement.4 This exception stemmed from the case New York v.
 Quarles.5 Basically, the police may question a criminal suspect, in custody, before giving him or her Miranda warnings so long as the questions are reasonably prompted by a concern for public safety, such as if the suspect may have knowledge of facts or circumstances that may pose an immediate risk of a safety concern for the public.
 For example, if the more bombs were planted to go off and harm other persons.
 Thus, the public safety exception does not create an unlimited interrogation exception to the Miranda warnings, but is narrowly tailored to address imminent public safety concerns.

 Once the questions during the interrogation turn from questions involving the immediate safety of the public, to the crime already committed and possible exculpatory statements, the Miranda Warnings must be given if those statements may be admitted at trial later, as such questions fall outside the scope of the exception.
-A part of Ciyou & Dixon, P.C.’s focus is on education, and we hope this blog has made you a more informed citizen relative to the complex ways our constitution works relevant to societal needs.
+A part of Dixon & Moseley, P.C.’s focus is on education, and we hope this blog has made you a more informed citizen relative to the complex ways our constitution works relevant to societal needs.

 1. Miranda v.
 Arizona, 384 U.S. 436 (1966)